zachzIAM/calcsoap/README.md

 The goal of calcsoap is to demonstrate exposing a SOAP client using `gsoap` to generate C++ code and embed it in an R package via `Rcpp`.

+The structure of the package and especially the `Makevars` files (one for each Windows and Linux) are intented to be used as blueprints for future development (i.e. BDTI).

 ## Installation

 You can install the dev version of calcsoap from